tahiyar7/-IterLight-Business-Development-Intern---EdTech-Startup-/README.md

 “Hi, I work with IterLight — we help students succeed without the overwhelm.
 It sounds like your child is right at that stage where a little expert guidance could go a long way.
 Here’s my card — we specialize in personalized academic coaching tailored to each student’s goals and stress points.”

 Follow-up question:<br>
-“May I ask — is it the college process that’s most overwhelming, or are there academic gaps you’re worried about too?”
+“May I ask, is it the college process that’s most overwhelming, or are there academic gaps you’re worried about too?”

 💡 Bonus: Keywords that scream “This parent needs IterLight ASAP”<br>
 “Overwhelmed”<br>